drewstaylor/colvis-extras/README.md

 @type     String<br />
 @default  Viewing options:<br />
 </p>
-If colvis has it's own row in the sdom it can be nice to add a text label just outside of the <button>...</button> code.
-The label can get inserted before or after the ColVis menu button.
+If colvis has it's own row in the sdom it can be nice to add a text label just outside of the button node.
+This text label can get inserted before or after the ColVis menu button.

 @example